MicrosoftDocs/navdevitpro-content-pr/README.md

 - Work locally by downloading the GitHub Desktop application from here: [https://desktop.github.com/](https://desktop.github.com/).
 This lets you clone the repo on your machine.
 You can then make changes, sync with the master repo on Github, and create a Pull Request.

 ### Contribution process
-The general flow foris as follows
+The general flow is as follows:

 1. Make changes to an existing file or add a new one.
 2. Commit proposed changes.
 3. Create Pull Request to have the changes included in the master repo.